FS-Driverless/Formula-Student-Driverless-Simulator/docs/ros-bridge.md

 The primary frame is the `fsds/FSCar` frame, which is fixed at the center of the car following the [ROS coordinate system convention](https://www.ros.org/reps/rep-0103.html).
 The center of the car is the Unreal Engine car pawn position, which in turn is also the center of gravity.

-The ros bridge regularly publishes static transforms between the `fsds/FSCar` frame and each of the cameras and lidars.
+The ROS bridge regularly publishes static transforms between the `fsds/FSCar` frame and each of the cameras and lidars.
 Naming of these frames is `fsds/SENSORNAME`.
 For example, a lidar named `Example` will publish it's points in the `fsds/Example` frame.
 The position and orientation of a camera named `Test` will become available in the frame `/fsds/Test`.